awsdocs/aws-codedeploy-user-guide/doc_source/codedeploy-agent-operations-install-windows.md

    New-Item -Path "c:\temp" -ItemType "directory" -Force
    ```

+1. Configure AWS credentials using the `Set-AWSCredential` and `Initialize-AWSDefaultConfiguration` commands\.
+For more information, see [Using AWS credentials](https://docs.aws.amazon.com/powershell/latest/userguide/specifying-your-aws-credentials.html) in the *AWS tools for PowerShell User Guide*\.

 1. Download the CodeDeploy agent installation file\.

    To install the latest version of the CodeDeploy agent: